Exploring Complementary Technology for Omni-Channel Strategies

 Complementing Mobile with Self-Service

-The applications available to the consumer on these next generation kiosks are limited only by the imagination.
+The applications available to the consumer on these next-generation kiosks are limited only by the imagination.
 Properly written kiosk applications, backed by appropriate content formatting, are the next best thing to a well-trained sales associate, who despite their best efforts may not always be available.
-Consider these obvious applications for a consumer kiosk:
+Consider these consumer-minded applications for digital kiosk solutions:

 - Endless aisle (See a red chair in the store, but buy a black one online while still in the store.)